clanfear/SOC371/docs/syllabus.md

 the cap is.

 Please submit reading responses as a file attachment to the relevant participation assignment.
+Reading responses are due by 5 PM on the day of section (Wednesday).
 Reading responses do not take the place of discussion questions.
 Students must still submit discussion questions.

 #### Discussion Questions